mdozmorov/BIOS692/pages/syllabus.md

 This course will rely mainly on in-class participation, followed by assigned reading and practices with the software tools.

 There will be four connected modules, each focusing on an important area of computational reproducible research.
-Each module will be presented in a traditional seminar format combined with practical tasks.
+Each module will be presented in a traditional seminar format combined with real life demo of practical tasks.
 The students will learn about reproducible research actively — by doing it.

 ## Required Textbook